YangKCLab/social-media-analysis/docs/index.md

 ## Course description

-This introductory course provides a comprehensive introduction to social media data analysis.
+This introductory course provides an introduction to social media data analysis.
 Throughout the course, you'll learn:

 - **Social media data collection**: Work with APIs and other techniques to collect data from various social media platforms.